 Dishes from the Italian culinary tradition are oftentimes straightforward but burst with flavor.
 Some typical Italian cuisine spices include:

-• Oregano: Oregano is a fragrant herb used in many Italian dishes, especially pizza, and pasta.
+- Oregano: Chefs use oregano, a fragrant herb, in many Italian dishes, especially pizza and pasta.

 Mexican Cuisine